I Know What You Did Last Summer (song): Music video

 A music video for the song was released on November 20, 2015, and was directed by Ryan Pallotta.
 In the video, Mendes and Cabello, ages 17 and 18 respectively at the time of the making of the song and filming of the video, are seen walking through a dark and desolated landscape.
-They keep trying to walk towards each other but aren't moving.
+They keep trying to walk towards each other but are not moving.
 They are seen weathering a sandstorm, followed by a snowstorm and a rainstorm which culminates in a standoff of sorts.
-The music video has over 402 million views and 4 million likes as of February 2023.
+The music video has over 412 million views and 4.1 million likes as of January 2024.

 Live performances

 Mendes and Cabello's first televised performance of "I Know What You Did Last Summer" was on Live with Kelly and Michael on November 20, 2015.
 They also performed the song on The Late Late Show with James Corden on November 23, 2015, and at Pitbull's New Year's Revolution on December 31, 2015, in Miami, Florida.
 Mendes and Cabello performed the track again on The Tonight Show Starring Jimmy Fallon on January 4, 2016.

 Preceded by a performance of "Stitches", Mendes and Cabello sang "I Know What You Did Last Summer" at the 2016 People's Choice Awards.
 They also performed together on The Ellen DeGeneres Show on February 15, 2016.

 Mendes and Cabello performed the track again at the Radio City Music Hall on March 5, 2016, in New York.

 Mendes and Cabello also performed the track while on the 2015 iHeartRadio Jingle Ball tour in December, on the following dates: 1, 4, 11, 16, 18 and 19.

-Mendes has added the single to his setlist on his ongoing tour, Shawn Mendes: The Tour, as a medley with "Señorita"—which Cabello also features in—and "Mutual".
+Mendes added the single to his setlist on his tour, Shawn Mendes: The Tour, as a medley with "Señorita"—which Cabello also features in—and "Mutual".
 The single was also added to his setlist on his first solo concert tour, Shawn Mendes World Tour.